TURN YOUR LIFESTYLE CHANGES INTO A LASTING SUCCESS!

 To have any chance of success, you will need to be really motivated to make the desired change.
 Maintaining a clear view of yourself the whole time you are trying to turn things around will help you to keep going until you’ve accomplished your goal.

-The iStressChecker is a stress level measurement tool, that has been specially developed by StressChecker to facilitate self-monitoring during periods of behavioural and circumstantial change.
+The iStressChecker is a stress measurement assessment tool, that has been specially developed by StressChecker to facilitate self-monitoring during periods of behavioral and circumstantial change.

 Self-monitoring is particularly effective because of the motivational effect it has, as has been demonstrated in various scientific studies including by the well-known British health psychologist Susan Michie.

 - It helps you to register your daily stress level, your living habits and the social and work-related pressures you experience.

 - It helps to vizualise the patterns in your stress level and your stress factors as the input for deciding which stress factor(s) to tackle first.

 - It helps you to evaluate whether your approach to tackling the selected stress factor(s) is actually improving your relaxation level and vitality.

 How does the iStressChecker work?

 - You measure your pulse and heart rate variability (HRV) with the heart rate monitor and answers questions about your living habits and circumstances on a daily basis.